joclement/Dotfiles/README.md

 They have been tested and are working on my system, but you should save your Dotfiles and/or back up your system before installing these Dotfiles.

-### Quick Installation

-To be secure save your Dotfiles prior to installing with this install script!

 After cloning this repository to a suitable location like `~/Dotfiles` just run `./install`.